Here's a really hot topic for anyone wanting to run a business online or have any sort of an online presence: Search Engine Optimization, or SEO.

 As you can probably tell, the appropriate alt tag still describes the photo and still helps your SEO.
 The inappropriate one is just trying to stuff a bunch of keywords onto the page, which is really not cool and something Google frowns upon.
 In fact, I’ve actually been told by someone who used to work as a designer at Google that stuffing keywords into your alt tags is bad practice and Google will penalize you for it.
 So there you go, info directly from someone in the know.

-Phew!
-That was a big topic for this week.
+I know this is a big topic and can feel really confusing!
 As always if you have any questions shoot me an email at any time (candice at nyxie dot ca).